Gigas002/software-and-services/README.md

 - !LINUX! [anbox](https://github.com/anbox/anbox) -- a container-based approach to boot a full Android system on a regular GNU/Linux system
 - !LINUX! [waydroid](https://github.com/waydroid/waydroid) -- analogue of **anbox**, uses `wayland`
 - !ANDROID!
 [LineageOS](https://github.com/LineageOS/android) -- a free and open-source operating system for various devices, based on the Android mobile platform
+- !ANDROID!
+[GrapheneOS](https://github.com/GrapheneOS) -- build with security and privacy in mind fork of android.
+Currently supports only Google Pixel devices
+- !ANDROID!
+[DivestOS](https://github.com/Divested-Mobile/DivestOS-Build) -- a soft-fork of LineageOS.
+DivestOS inherits many supported devices from LineageOS.
+It has signed builds, making it possible to have verified boot on some non-Pixel devices

+## Database stuff

+- [PostgreSQL](https://github.com/postgres/postgres) -- a free and open-source relational database management system (RDBMS) emphasizing extensibility and SQL compliance
+- [MariaDB](https://github.com/MariaDB/server) -- a community-developed, commercially supported fork of the MySQL, intended to remain free and open-source software under the GNU General Public License
+- [dbeaver](https://github.com/dbeaver/dbeaver) -- free multi-platform database tool for developers, SQL programmers, database administrators and analysts
+- [DB Browser for SQLite](https://github.com/sqlitebrowser/sqlitebrowser) -- standalone browser for SQLite databases